Future of AI in Healthcare: Innovations Changing Lives

 Currently, numerous healthcare organizations are creating AI systems not just for administrative tasks but also for clinical decision support.
 It lets clinicians accelerate decision-making, spend less time on coding for billing, and devote more time to their patients.
 In fact, routine administrative tasks can consume up to 70% of a practitioner’s time, according to McKinsey.
 AI can minimize or completely remove administrative tasks from professionals’ agendas to reclaim time to focus on what really matters – caring for patients.
 And future of AI in healthcare will be tightly related to automating even more routine tasks and taking on ever-growing administrative burdens.

 Many healthcare organizations now use artificial intelligence in their remote patient monitoring (RPM) systems as a tool to interpret thousands of data points patients create every day.
-With 23% of US healthcare executives recognizing AI’s effectiveness in improving clinical outcomes, as Insider Intelligence states, this is one of the current AI in healthcare trends.
+Since 71% of US hospitals now use predictive AI, often to flag inpatient risks early, monitoring remains one of the strongest AI in healthcare trends.
 Modern wearable health devices and medical equipment may continually track patients’ vital signs (blood pressure, heart rate, glucose levels) and alert doctors to any deviation from the norm.
 A key strength of AI-driven RPM is the early detection of potential health issues.

 Offering more than patient care automation and day-to-day conveniences, hospitals can reduce readmissions by easily monitoring the conditions of high-risk patients remotely, thus minimizing emergency visits.
-This not only cuts down healthcare costs but can be a matter of life and death in emergency situations.
-One statistic says that 90% of hospitals will embrace artificial intelligence for RPM by 2025, setting the stage for a future of AI in healthcare brimming with huge possibilities.
+This cuts healthcare costs and, in emergencies, can be the difference between life and death.
+As adoption of connected devices and AI-driven monitoring keeps climbing, remote patient monitoring is set to anchor much of what comes next in the future of AI in healthcare.

 Artificial intelligence holds great promise in preventive medicine in the future, a core principle of value-based care.
 Instead of relying on medical treatments to address health issues after they arise, AI-powered preventive healthcare will help patients adopt healthy habits and lifestyle changes to avoid illnesses.
 Using predictive and prescriptive analytics to examine patient data and consider all possible factors that can influence health outcomes, AI solutions can predict the onset of disease or the development of severe complications.